pvkmahesh/PyTrans/README.md

 Please registe in Microsoft Azure to get the API key for the language translator.

- # Append languages that you need to translat from the input language.
+ # Append languages that you need to translate from the input language.
  # from --> is source language.
  # to --> is destination language.
     params = '&from=en&to=de&to=fr&to=it'